oktadev/okta-blog/_source/_posts/2022-06-06-secure-databases-dotnet.md

 }
 ```

 You can find the Okta values in `.okta.env` produced by the CLI when you initialized your Okta application.
-To find your Cosmos values navigate to your Cosmos DB account page and open the `Settings > Keys` tab.
+To find your Cosmos values, navigate to your Cosmos DB account page and open the `Settings > Keys` tab.
 Here you will find the `URI`, `PRIMARY KEY`, and other values you may need down the line.

 Next, replace the code in `Program.cs` with the following.